Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A brief introduction of yourself and your qualifications

-Here’s an example of how to write a resume:
+Here is an example of how to write a resume

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and knowledgeable [Your field] I am convinced that I would make a perfect fit for this role.
+I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and experienced person in your field I am convinced that I would be a great fit to be considered for this job.

 Thank you for taking a look at my application.
-I am looking forward to receiving your feedback.
+I am looking forward getting in touch with you.

 Sincerely,